Home > GPU > GPU Buyer's Guide

 Though the RTX 5090 is the single most powerful consumer GPU on the market, that doesn’t mean much if you can’t actually buy one.
 If you want an absurdly powerful GPU that stands a greater chance of actually being on store shelves, then there is the RTX 5080.

-Those impressive specs add up to some impressive performance numbers.
+Those impressive specs add up to some impressive performance numbers in our review.
 For instance, in F1 24 in 4K with DLSS turned on, the RTX 5080 produced an astonishing 197 average FPS.
-In Indiana Jones and The Great Circle, 4K performance reached an average of 134 FPS.
+In Indiana Jones and the Great Circle, 4K performance reached an average of 134 FPS.

 Best AMD runner-up GPU for 9950X